arturomoncadatorres/breathing-rate-rsa/README.md

 Estimating Breathing Rate from Respiratory Sinus Arrythmia
 ==============================

-(Python) implementation of the paper schafer2008estimation
+(Python) implementation of the paper ["Estimation of Breathing Rate from Respiratory Sinus Arrhythmia: Comparison of Various Methods"](https://link.springer.com/article/10.1007/s10439-007-9428-1) by Schafer and Kratky (2008).

 Project Organization
 ------------